V for Victory is about trying to live a greener, happier and healthier life with a little help from the Second World War Home Front.

 Working with me

-I’m interested in all relevant offers of collaboration including blog posts, book review, product testing or simply taking over one of the adverts on my side bar.
+Fancy collaborating on a blog post, have a book you want me to reviews or product to test?
 Just send a message through the Contact Form with the subject “Working together” and what you are proposing, I will get back to you as soon as possible.